Kairos-T/noted/_posts/2024-05-18-Introduction-To-Ethical-Hacking.md

 ## CEH Hacking Methodology (CHM)

-1. Footprinting
+1. **Footprinting**: Gathering information about the target system
-2. Scanning
+2. **Scanning**: Procedures to identify hosts, port, and services
-3. Enumeration
+3. **Enumeration**: Actively connecting with target to gather information about users, shares, etc. from responses from target
-4. Vulnerability Analysis
+4. **Vulnerability Analysis**: In-depth examination of the ability of a system to withstand attacks
-5. System Hacking
+5. **System Hacking**: Gaining access to target system
   - Gaining Access
   - Escalating Privileges
   - Maintaining Access
   - Clearing Logs

 ## Cyber Kill Chain Methodology